browserengineering/book/book/forms.md

 Rendering widgets
 =================

-Usually, when your browser sends information to a web server, that is information that you\'ve typed into some kind of input area, or a check-box of some sort that you\'ve checked.
+When your browser sends information to a web server, that is usually information that you\'ve typed into some kind of input area, or a check-box of some sort that you\'ve checked.
 So the first step in communicating with other servers is going to be to draw input areas on the screen and then allow the user to fill them out.

-On the web, there are two kinds of input areas: `<input>` elements, which are for short, one-line text inputs, and `<textarea>` elements, which are for long, multi-line text inputs.
+On the web, there are two kinds of input areas: `<input>` elements, which are for short, one-line inputs, and `<textarea>` elements, which are for long, multi-line text.
 I\'d like to implement both, because I\'d like to support both search boxes (where queries are short, single-line things) and comment forms (where text inputs are a lot longer).
 Usually, web browsers communicate with the operating system and ask the OS to draw the input areas themselves, because that way the input areas will match the behavior and appearance of OS input areas.
 That\'s *possible* in Tk,[^1] but in the interests of simplicity we\'ll be drawing the input areas ourselves.

-Both input areas are inline content, much like text, and they\'re laid out next to text in lines.
-So to support inputs we\'ll need to add a new kind of layout object, which I\'m going to call `InputLayout`.
-Since it\'ll be laid out in a line, we\'re going to need to support the same kind of API as `TextLayout`.
-Looking over how methods on `TextLayout` are called, we\'re going to need to support `attach` and `add_space`, and `layout` will need to take both an *x* and a *y* argument:
+Both `<input>` and `<textarea>` elements are inline content, like text, laid out in lines.
+So to support inputs we\'ll need a new kind of layout object, which I\'ll call `InputLayout`.
+It\'ll need to support the same kind of API as `TextLayout`, namely `attach` and `add_space`, so that it won't confuse `InlineLayout`:

     class InputLayout:
         def __init__(self, node, multiline=False):